DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/10 Data Visualization Widgets/30 Data Formatting/24 Date-Time Formats.md

 ![Date-Time Format](/images/ChartJS/FormattingDateTime.png)

-The **format** option also accepts strings.
+The **format** property also accepts strings.
 Use this capability as a shortcut for specifying a predefined format.

     <!--JavaScript-->var widgetOptions = {
         // ...